Tom Clancy's Rainbow Six: Vegas: Reception

 The Xbox 360 edition of Rainbow Six: Vegas was released to very positive reviews from major gaming news outlets, such as GameSpy (5/5), GameSpot (9.1/10), IGN (9.3/10), and TeamXbox (9.5/10).
 IGN called Vegas the "best first-person shooter on the Xbox 360", while GameSpot described the game as an "excellent, immersive tactical shooter".
 Hypers Cam Shea commended the game for its "fantastic visual design, game mechanics and multiplayer".
 However, he criticized "some of the voice acting and terrorist supply closets".
 The PC and PS3 versions have also received positive reviews, while the PSP version received mixed reviews.

-Rainbow Six Vegas has won numerous awards, including "Best First-Person Shooter", "Best Xbox 360 First-Person Shooter", "Best Online Game", and "Best Xbox Live Game" in IGN's Best of 2006, as well as an "Editor's Choice Award" from GameSpot.
+Rainbow Six Vegas has won numerous awards, including "Best First-Person Shooter", "Best Xbox 360 First-Person Shooter", "Best Online Game", and "Best Xbox Live Game" in IGNs Best of 2006, as well as an "Editor's Choice Award" from GameSpot.
 Gaming Target also selected the title as one of "52 Games We will Still Be Playing From 2006".
 It also received the "Best Online Game" award from Official Xbox Magazine in their annual Game of the Year awards.
 The editors of Computer Games Magazine presented Vegas with their 2006 "Best Action Game" award and named it the fourth-best computer game of the year.
 During the 10th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Rainbow Six: Vegas with "First-Person Action Game of the Year", along with receiving a nomination for "Outstanding Achievement in Art Direction".

 According to Ubisoft, as of March 31, 2007, Tom Clancy's Rainbow Six: Vegas had sold 1.7 million copies.
 The Xbox 360 version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.